moby/moby/docs/sources/faq.md

 [Ambassador linking
 pattern](http://docs.docker.io/en/latest/use/ambassador_pattern_linking/).

-### How do I run more than one process in a Docker container?
+### How do I run more than one process in a Docker container?[¶](#how-do-i-run-more-than-one-process-in-a-docker-container "Permalink to this headline")

 Any capable process supervisor such as [http://supervisord.org/](http://supervisord.org/), runit, s6, or